Process Yield Measures

 Example – High Volume Process

-The following is a can-making process map.
-The probability of manufacturing a can that meets all performance standards would be 90.28% (i.e. RTY = 90.28%).
+The following diagram illustrates a process map for can manufacturing.
+The probability of producing a can that meets all performance standards is 90.28% (i.e., RTY = 90.28%).

 Example